MIBismuth/personal-webpage/website/markdown/self-hosting.md

 1. All the code and software fully open-source (apart from [GitHub](https://www.youtube.com/watch?v=Lp4C-x96XIo))
 1. Using vanilla HTML and CSS, with as little JS as possible

-Alright, with all that being said, let's get into it!
+Alright, with that out of the way, let's get into it!